kumahq/kuma/docs/proposals/multicluster.md

 ## Architecture

 The model decouples managing dataplanes in a clusters and managing policies for the whole mesh, with a top-level Kuma Global Control Plane that will handle the user-facing API and GUI requests.
-Each Cluster (Kubernetes or Universal) runs Kuma Local.
+Each Cluster (Kubernetes or Universal) runs Kuma Remote.
 The described solution leverages the Universal configuraton model to the whole multi-cluster deployment, regardless of the actual type of the clusters managed with the Global Contol Plane.